hosseinabaspanah/Luri-Localization-Projects/README.md

 ## 🎯 Purpose
 *   To provide official access to Luri-localized software
 *   To maintain transparency about who creates and maintains these localizations
-*   To allow developers or contributors to reuse or extend the Luri translations
+*   To allow developers or contributors to use or extend the Luri translations
 *   To preserve linguistic standards across modern digital platforms

 ## 💬 Feedback & Contribution